Midweek Messenger for May 8, 2025

 Pat Layfield, Editor

-Special Appendix for Federal Employees and Others Affected by US Government Actions
+Special Appendix for Federal Employees and Others Affected by Federal Government Actions

 The links and descriptions provided below are for informational purposes only, for the convenience of those who are experiencing challenges due to the changes within the Federal government.
 Please understand that St. Matthew’s does not intend for any of the information included here to be interpreted as providing any legal or financial advice.
 For such advice, please consult a qualified professional.